-Canon 1300D versus Fujifilm X100F
+Canon 1300D vs Fujifilm X100F

-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X100F are two digital cameras that were officially introduced, respectively, in March 2016 and January 2017.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X100F are two digital cameras that were revealed to the public, respectively, in March 2016 and January 2017.
 The 1300D is a DSLR, while the X100F is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is notably smaller (27 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the X100F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1300D gets 500 shots out of its LP-E10 battery, while the X100F can take 390 images on a single charge of its NP-W126S power pack.
 The power pack in the X100F can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.